IGM-202-2225/project-2-jgd6426/README.md

 ## Simulation Design

-A peaceful butterfly garden filled with pretty plants, butterflies and maybe even some fairies if you're lucky.
+A peaceful butterfly garden filled with pretty plants, butterflies and bees.

 ### Controls
-- Moving the mouse will scare away the butterflies, but they will move around normally when the player is still
+- Moving the mouse will scare away the butterflies and bees (but they will move around normally when the player is still?)
 - Clicking on any agent destroys it
-- Clicking on the background will change the colors/theme of everything including the agents (ex.
-Day/Night)

 ## Butterfly

-Just having a good time amongst the flowers and trying to be friends with the fairies
+Just having a good time amongst all the other butterflies

 ### _State 1 Name_